voxel51/fiftyone/docs/source/teams/management_sdk.rst

 One of FiftyOne's core design principles is that you should be able to do everything *programmatically* if you want.

-To this end, the :mod:`fiftyone.management` module provides Teams-specific methods for managing users, invitations, dataset permissions, plugins, API keys, and more.
+To this end, the `fiftyone.management` module provides Teams-specific methods for managing users, invitations, dataset permissions, plugins, API keys, and more.

 .. note::